jcvar/resume/resume.md

 ## Experience

 ### IBM
-#### DoLab Intern, GBS
+#### DevOps Intern, Global Business Services
 ##### feb 2021 - present
-- Internship role as DevOps engineer for the Global Business Services unit
-- Planning and development of prototypes and assets to offer innovative business solutions for existing enterprise clients
+- Participated in the creation and writing of standards for DevOps processes among intern teams
+- Developed a logging solution for audit messages generated in IBM App Connect Enterprise
+- Assisted in the adoption of agile methodologies within an enterprise development team

 ## Education